ftk1000/py_lessons/py_excercises.md

 4) Code project 4 on page 96, make sure it runs, and explain it.  #ghost_game.png(ghost_game.png)

-5)Read pages 110-131.
+5) Read pages 110-131.
 Makes notes if you see anything new and would like to discuss.
 Code project 5 on pages 132-133, make sure it runs, and explain it.
 Here is the book if you have not downloaded it yet [ghost_game.png](ghost_game.png)